AroojArif12143/A-PDF-Feature-Extraction-Tool/README.md

 27. Word after a specified word
 28. Comparison of occurrence of words

-We also edit the pdf by:
+It also edits the pdf by:
 1. Extracting important page and save as new pdf as well as split all pages in new pdf
 2. Merging PDFs
 3. Adjusting size